 The reduction in carb intake puts your body in a metabolic state called ketosis, where fat, from your diet and from your body, is burned for energy.

-How To Keto
+How To Start a Keto Diet?

 - Restrict your carbohydrates.
 Most people tend to only focus only on net carbs.
 If you want great results, limit both.
 Try to stay below 20g net carbs and below 30g total carbs per day.

 - Track your protein intake.
 Too much protein can lead to lower levels of ketosis by promoting gluconeogenesis.

 - Don’t fear fats.
 Fat is the primary source of energy on keto – so make sure you’re feeding your body enough.